damienzonly/log-lv/README.md

 # Log LV

-Javascript log level for both client and server
+Log level for both client and server written in pure TypeScript

 # Usage
 ```typescript